cozy-labs/cozy-toolbox/lib/tools_web/templates/doc/styles.html.md

 yet, but bootstrap has a solid reputation, and I appreciate avoiding the `margin-top` as I have been surprized several times by margin collapse even if I know [its rules](https://www.joshwcomeau.com/css/rules-of-margin-collapse/).

+But, it would be too simple to just import it.
+I have tweaked it to my taste.
+In particular, I have used the CSS variables defined sooner.

 ### Utilities